sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/intro-to-cyber-threat-intel.md

 ## Task 3: CTI Lifecycle

 Cyber threat intelligence follows six steps that repeat, forming a feedback process loop.
-1. **Planning & Direction**: Define objectives and goals and identify crucial parameters such as information assets, tools, sources of intel, etc.
+1. **Planning & Direction**: Define objectives and goals and identify crucial parameters such as information assets, tools, sources of intelligence, etc.
 2. **Collection**: Gather the required data to address bojectives
 3. **Processing**: Extract, sort, organize, and correlate data to present it in a usable and understandable format
 4. **Analysis**: Derive insights from the data and potentially investigate a threat or strengthen security controls